What to Know About Loan Protection Insurance Before Purchasing a Policy

 What Is Loan Protection Insurance?

-Credit disability insurance: This covers loan payments when you can’t work because of illness or injury.
-Credit life insurance: If the policy owner dies, this insurance will pay part to all of the remaining balance of a covered loan.
-Credit property insurance: When personal property is used as collateral for a loan—and the asset is stolen or destroyed by accident or disaster—this policy provides protection.
-Involuntary unemployment insurance: Lose your job through no fault of your own?
-That’s what this type of personal loan protection covers.
+Credit disability insurance.
+This covers loan payments when you can’t work because of illness or injury.
+Credit life insurance.
+If the policyholder dies, this insurance will pay part or all of the remaining balance of a covered loan.
+Credit property insurance.
+When personal property is used as collateral for a loan — and the asset is stolen or destroyed by accident or disaster — this policy provides protection.
+Credit involuntary unemployment insurance.
+Lose your job through no fault of your own?
+This type of loan insurance may cover your monthly loan payments for a specified number of months.

 Common Reasons for Being Refused Loan Protection

-Part-time employment Short-term employment Pre-existing medical conditions Can only work your current job Self-employment
+Part-time employment Pre-existing medical conditions Short-term employment Self-employment Employment resignation

 Part-Time Employment